-Where to Turn for Teens (WTTFTs) is a resource guide created especially for youth in King County, covering important topics like:
+Where to Turn for Teens (WTTFTs) is a resource guide created especially for youth in King, Pierce, and Snohomish County, covering important topics like:

 The agencies listed in WTTFTs can link youth to organizations providing a wide variety of services.
 The goal of WTTFTs is to make sure teens are aware of the many youth-friendly resources that exist and empower youth to seek help with the support of others.